lgsvl/simulator/Docs/docs/python-api.md

 You can create multiple NPC vehicles on the map to drive along the lanes or follow specific waypoints on the map.

-NPC vehicle has the following additional functionality:
+An NPC vehicle has the following additional functionality:

  * `change_lane` - method to make the vehicle change lanes
  * `follow` - method to make vehicle follow specific waypoints